 x Pachyveria 'Myrtilla' is an attractive branched succulent with stems that end in rosettes of spoon-shaped reddish-green leaves covered with a powdery bloom.
 The rosettes grow up to 10 inches (25 cm) in diameter on up to 2 feet (60 cm) tall stems.
 The leaves turn to rich pink or mauve in winter or if the plant gets plenty of sunlight.
-Flowers are bell-shaped, reddish flowers are orange inside.
+Flowers are bell-shaped, reddish, and orange inside.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Pachyphytum will not tolerate frosts well.
 Temperatures below 20 °F (-6 °C) will kill the plant, and temperatures which may go below 45 °F (7 °C) during the extended period should be avoided.
 Pachyphytum tolerates high heat and intense sunlight.
 As with most Crassulaceae, Pachyphytum can tolerate (and even appreciated) poor soil conditions, so long as it is well-draining.
 Pachyphytum can thrive in full or partial sunlight.

 Allow the soil to dry out before watering and avoid getting water on the leaves.
 In winter, the plants will require more water as winter begins its active growth season.
 If you are unsure when to water your Pachyphytum, watch the lowermost leaves for drying signs and water them then.
 Pachyphytum is FAR more likely to survive under-watering than over-watering.
 The thick fleshy leaves will appear wilted and a bit "under-full" when they need water.

 Leaf-cutting entails cutting a young leaf from near the center of the rosette.
 Leave the leaf out in the open air for a day to allow the wound to callous over.